AbeebPro/alx-system_engineering-devops/README.md

-Shell basic tasks at alx holberton school
+Shell variable and expansion at alx holberton